-However, the programme manual does not replace any other documents, and we invite participants to study carefully the cooperation programme, the EU-structural funds regulations and other relevant information provided by the Partner State in which they are situated.
+However, the programme manual does not replace any other documents, and we invite participants to study carefully the Interreg programme (IP), the EU-structural funds regulations and other relevant information provided by the Partner State in which they are situated.

 The implementation of an Interreg Alpine Space project works like a contractual relationship between the lead partners and its project partners on the one hand, and between the project partnership as a whole and the managing authority on the other hand.
 The partnership agreement constitutes the contractual relationship between all project participants, whereas the subsidy contract is signed between the lead partner and the managing authority.

 See the chapter C. of the programme manual.

 You can find in the annexes to the programme manual the templates as well as rules to be observed for the set-up of both documents.

 What you and your project partners have achieved thanks to cooperation and EU funding is great, let everyone know about it!

 Communication is key to the success of Alpine Space projects: it helps to build strong relationship between the organisations involved or benefiting from the project, creates new opportunities, supports the achievement of the project objectives and fosters the transfer of the project results to other organisations or regions.

 Project partners should therefore integrate communication at the core of their project.
 All Alpine Space projects are required to develop a communication strategy, which will support them in planning and implementing their communication activities strategically.
 In this page, project participants will be able to find guidance, tools and resources for the creation and implementation of their communication strategy.

 See the chapter D.4 of the programme manual.